 Nicknamed the "Red City" (for its 1000-year old red sandstone city walls and buildings), Marrakech is a major economic center and home to a thriving medina (old Arab quarter).
 Orient yourself around Africa's busiest square, Jemaa el-Fna, and begin your day exploring the 12th-century Koutoubia Mosque and take a respite from the heat in its gardens amid fountains and palms.
 From there, find the Islamic school, Ben Youssef Madrasa, for a taste of 16th-century architecture and marvel at the exquisite details: arabesques, Islamic calligraphy, and colorful zellij (intricate tilework).

 As you walk Marrakech's alleys, notice the Fondouks—medieval traveler inns along ancient trade routes that provided merchants with shelter and supplies.
-Today some have been converted into residential properties, while others are large shopping areas and workshops that you can explore.
+Some have been converted into residential properties today, while others are large shopping areas and workshops that you can explore.
 You may wish to visit a few sites south of Jemaa el-Fna.
 Some options to consider are the 500-year old Saadian Tombs, the extensive courtyard and sunken gardens of the 17th-century El Badi Palace, or the intricate woodwork and painted ceilings of the 19th-century Bahia Palace.

-Day 2: Over the High Atlas mountains to Ouarzazate and Boumalne Dades
+Day 2: Over the High Atlas Mountains to Ouarzazate & Boumalne Dades

 Leave the busy city behind and head east toward the desert, ascending the High Atlas mountains.
 See if you can spot Mount Toubkal, the highest peak at 13,671 feet (4,167 m).
 Along the way, you will pass many Berber villages—made up of traditional mud-brick buildings.
 Lunch in Taddert and tour the local Argan Oil Cooperative and discover how the local women extract the precious oil from the argan nut to make oil used in the health, food, and cosmetic industries.
 Follow the winding road to the Tizi n'Tichka pass and stop to appreciate the panoramic view.

-Day 3: Desert towns and camping in the Sahara
+Day 3: Desert Towns & Camping in the Sahara

-Day 4: Date palms, Alnif, and Aït Benhaddou Kasbah
+Day 4: Date Palms, Alnif, & Aït Benhaddou Kasbah

 Travel west to medieval Aït Benhaddou.
-A protected UNESCO site, Aït Benhaddou is the most famous kasbah (fort or fortification) in Morocco and once upon a time, held an important position along the trans-Saharan trade route between Marrakech, Ouarzazate, and the southern desert.
+A protected UNESCO site, Aït Benhaddou, is the most famous kasbah (fort or fortification) in Morocco.
+Once upon a time, it held an important position along the trans-Saharan trade route between Marrakech, Ouarzazate, and the southern desert.
 Spend the night in the old town and wander the empty alleys after the day-crowds have left.
-Pay a nominal fee to enter a few of the kasbahs and climb up to the rooftop for pretty views.
+Pay a nominal fee to enter a few kasbahs and climb up to the rooftop for pretty views.
 You will have the option of staying here for the night or stopping in Ouarzazate 45 minutes earlier.

 Day 5: Return to Marrakech

 You may want to spend the rest of the afternoon at a slower pace.
-In the early evening, Jemaa el-Fna comes alive with musicians, performers, snake charmers, and games.
+Jemaa el-Fna comes alive with musicians, performers, snake charmers, and games in the early evening.
 As the Square is best experienced in the evening, roam its stalls and vendors taking in the spectacle.
 Grab a bite at one of the many food stalls or if you want to enjoy the goings-on from a distance, choose one of the cafés surrounding Jemaa el-Fna and enjoy a cup of mint tea and a meal.
-Take an evening stroll and walk the short distance to admire the floodlit Koutoubia Mosque, before retiring to your accommodation.
+Take an evening stroll and walk the short distance to admire the floodlit Koutoubia Mosque before retiring to your accommodation.

 Arrive in the port city of charming Essaouira, a nice contrast to frenetic Marrakech, and spend the rest of the day as you choose.
-Walk the Skala de la Kasbah (the 18th-century seafront ramparts) along the coast.
-Designed by European engineers, old brass canons line the walls and offer viewing access over the Atlantic.
-Explore the UNESCO-protected medina before making your way to the windswept beach.
-Jimi Hendrix fans may want to take a short taxi ride to Diabat at the end of Essaouira's beach where he reportedly spent some time.
+Peruse the UNESCO-protected medina, spend some time on the coast riding horses or taking a kitesurfing lesson, or walk the Skala de la Kasbah (the 18th-century seafront ramparts) along the coast.
+Designed by European engineers, old brass cannons line the walls and offer viewing access over the Atlantic.
+Jimi Hendrix fans may want to take a short taxi ride to Diabat at the end of Essaouira's beach, where he reportedly spent some time.
 Walk back to Essaouira and enjoy a meal of freshly caught seafood.

 Day 7: Return to Marrakech

 Known as the "Windy City" for its strong Alizée trade winds that hit its crescent beach, Essaouira is a popular kitesurfing destination.
-Take the morning to watch the kiteboarders or for the more adventurous, take a lesson, before saying goodbye and returning to Marrakech.
+Take the morning to watch the kiteboarders or, for the more adventurous, enjoy a lesson before saying goodbye and returning to Marrakech.
 Along the way, there is an option to stop at an Argan Oil Cooperative to see how the precious and expensive oil is extracted from the nut.

-Spend some time exploring Dar Di Said Museum (also known as the Museum of Moroccan Arts) to see exhibits of clothing, antiques, jewelry, and beautifully carved Hispano-Moorish decorations of carved cedar wood.
-Afterwards, indulge your senses as you explore the complicated labyrinth of souks (markets), tucked behind ordinary restaurants and shops.
-Check out Souk el Attarin, Souk Chouari, and Souk Smata for a selection of spices, woodwork, and babouche (traditional Moroccan slippers).
+Spend some time exploring Dar Di Said Museum (also known as the Museum of Moroccan Arts) to see exhibits of clothing, antiques, jewelry, and beautifully carved Hispano-Moorish decorations of carved cedarwood.
+Afterward, indulge your senses as you explore the complicated labyrinth of souks (markets) tucked behind ordinary restaurants and shops.
+Check out Souk el Attarin, Souk Chouari, and Souk Smata to select spices, woodwork, and babouche (traditional Moroccan slippers).
 Visit Souk des Teinturiers (the dyers’ souk) to see how cloth and yarn are dyed using traditional methods.

 Day 8: Depart Marrakech

-Depending on your flight details, discover the only surviving Almoravid monument, the 12th-century Almoravid Koubba before spending some time in the Marrakech Museum.
-Housed in the 19th-century Dar Mnebbi Palace, the museum is home to a large exhibit of both modern and traditional art and includes artifacts of Berber and Moroccan Jewish and Islamic cultures.
+Depending on your flight details, discover the only surviving Almoravid monument, the 12th-century Almoravid Koubba, before spending some time in the Marrakech Museum.
+Housed in the 19th-century Dar Mnebbi Palace, the museum is home to a large exhibit of both modern and traditional art.
+It includes artifacts of Berber and Moroccan Jewish and Islamic cultures.